If you know an older Australian who has a special wedding anniversary or birthday coming up, you can ask the

 When do I arrange the message?

 Arrangements for a message can be made up to two months before the big day.
-If this year’s celebration has passed, you can still request a belated message up to a month afterwards.
+If this year’s celebration has passed, you can still request a belated message up to six months afterwards.

 To arrange a congratulatory message, please fill out the online form below, or download a copy of the form as a PDF.

-You will need to provide supporting documentation such as birth certificates, marriage certificates.
+You will need to provide supporting documentation such as birth certificates and marriage certificates.
 If these are not available you can provide a statutory declaration.
-Statutory declaration forms are available at any post office or you can download the Stat Dec form here
+Statutory declaration forms are available at any post office or you can download the Stat Dec form here.